Oakland Tribune: CCC, Gannett and Maynard

 In 1977, the Knowland Family sold the Oakland Tribune for $15.8 million to Combined Communications Corporation of Arizona, which owned The Cincinnati Enquirer, seven television stations, six radio stations and 10 outdoor advertising companies.
 Karl Eller was president and CEO of the company, which merged with Gannett in June 1979.
 That October, Robert C. Maynard was then hired as the Tribune's first African-American editor.

 A month later Gannett CEO Allen H. Neuharth launched East Bay Today, a morning edition of the Tribune, an afternoon paper, and was sold at only retailers in Oakland.
 The pilot project served as an early prototype of Gannett's later national paper USA Today.
 The Tribune was merged into East Bay Today in September 1982.
 Around that time Gannett purchased KRON-TV.
 The company then had due sell the Tribune as federal anti-trust laws made it illegal to own a television station and a newspaper in the same geographical market.

 In 1983, Gannet sold the paper to Maynard and his wife Nancy Hicks Maynard for $22 million.
 At that time the paper had a circulation of 174,000.
 Maynard used the real estate assets of the Tribune as collateral for a $17 million loan from Gannett used to fund the purchase.
 The deal was the first management-led leveraged buyout of a newspaper in the United States.
-At that time Maynard was the only Black owner of a metropolitan newspaper in the country.

 The Tribune faced financial difficulties and was close to shuttering.
 In 1991, the Freedom Forum, a nonprofit founded by Neuharth, agreed to provide the paper the means to wipe out its $31.5 million debt owed to Gannett, in addition to funds to help cover operating expenses.
 It was the first time in the nation a nonprofit organization bailed out a major for-profit publication.